xDraxxis/overviewer/README.md

-# overviewer
+# XMC Network Overviewer
-Repository for overviewer renders
+This repository will be used to store overviewer renders of XMC Network worlds.

+## Renders
+### XMC Vanilla
+- August 16th - Server launch
+- August 31st